droglenc/NCGraphing/modules/Setup/R_RStudio_Install_Win.md

 css: /css/modules.css
 ---

+Please follow all of the directions below to install R, RStudio, and the `tidyverse` package on your personal Windows computer.
+Please [let me know](mailto:dogle@northland.edu) if you have any issues.

+&nbsp;

 ## Installing R and Rstudio

 To install R on a Windows machine, downloaded the installer from [this site](https://cloud.r-project.org/bin/windows/base/){:target="_blank"} by selecting the "Download R X.X.X for Windows" link at the top.
 Locate the installer on your computer and run it.
 Using all of the default choices will perform an acceptable install for this class.[^WinR]